alexandrenolla/App-Tooling-Center/README.md

  ## 💻 Project

 Desktop application that aims to manage a warehouse.
-Registration of technicians and tools, and consultation or removal of the registered ones.
+Registration of technicians and tools with validations, and consultation or removal of the registered ones.
 Graphical interface created with Tkinter and SQLite database integration.
 User and password validation for both login and registration, and different functionalities available for each type of logged in user (technician or admin).